Devtherapycode/devtherapy-web/scripts/README.md

 - Mark as featured (`featured`)
 - Add episode numbers (`episodeNumber`)

+**Important**: The script will skip episodes that already exist, so your customizations are preserved when re-running the script.

 ### Environment Variables

 Make sure to set your YouTube API key in `.env.local`: